mre/endler.dev/content/2025/repeat-yourself/index.md

 ## Finding The Right Abstraction Is Hard

 When you start to write code, you don't know the right abstraction just yet.
-But if you copy code, you find that the right abstraction reveals itself; it's too tedious to copy the same code over and over again, at which point you start to look for ways to abstract it away.
+But if you copy code, the right abstraction reveals itself; it's too tedious to copy the same code over and over again, at which point you start to look for ways to abstract it away.
 For me, this typically happens after the first copy of the same code, but I try to resist the urge until the 2nd or 3rd copy.

 If you start too early, you might end up with a bad abstraction that doesn't fit the problem.